zephyrproject-rtos/zephyr/boards/arm/rpi_pico/doc/index.rst

 This example is valid for the case that the user joins to `plugdev` groups.

 The Raspberry Pi Pico has an SWD interface that can be used to program and debug the on board RP2040.
-This interface can be utilized by openocd.
+This interface can be utilized by OpenOCD.
 However, to use it with the RP2040, `fork of OpenOCD supporting RP2040`_ is needed.

 If you are using Debian based system (including RaspberryPi OS, Ubuntu. and more),